Skip to content

 • The second browser initiates a connection to the first browser.

-• index.html defines application logic: create data channel and sync text in real time
+• Note: index.html defines application logic: create data channel and sync text in real time

 peer → peer.connect('peer-29') → PulseBeam Signaling Servers → connected